fluid-project/infusion-docs/src/documents/tutorial-usingStringTemplates/UsingStringTemplates.md

 Our configuration attempted to use a (bad) IoC reference to replace the value of the term `two`.
 Since the reference was not resolved, the default value from our `fluid.defaults` was used instead.

 There is no term defined that corresponds to the template `three`.
 Variables with no corresponding `term` are left as raw percent references.
-This makes it seem like you can use the percent operator in templates without escaping it, as long as there is no corresponding `term`.
-This is almost true.
+You can use the percent operator in templates without escaping it, but be aware that if anyone adds a `term` that matches the value after the percent sign, the results may be unexpected.

 If you're having trouble with your transformed output, this example will hopefully help you troubleshoot further.